gregko/AdbExplorer/README.md

 A modern Windows file manager for Android devices that provides a familiar Explorer-like interface for browsing and managing files on your Android emulator or device via ADB (Android Debug Bridge).

 In developing and testing my Android app, I needed to access files and folders in the emulators.
 Got tired with the clunky file explorer that Android Studio provides, so I asked Claude.ai (Opus 4.1) to create this app.
 Took about 3 days of prompting and manually entering the patches, but it was a fun learning experience, and I find this app useful.
+Starting from ver.
+1.1 of this app I switched to using Claude Code, which is simply ingenious.

 ## Features